NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 <figure><img src="../../images/behave-elaborate.png" alt="" width="563"><figcaption>Elaborated Behavior Tree</figcaption></figure>

 This behavior tree has a selector node as the root.
-It will always synthesize the "self" plan component and then evaluate the pre-condition for the selector child.
+It will always synthesize the "base-config" plan component and then evaluate then pre-condition for the selector child.
 If that pre-condition is satisfied, it then creates four other plan-components.

 The multiplier control flow node is used when a plan component of a certain type should be cloned into several copies depending on some service input parameters.
 For this reason, the multiplier node defines a `foreach`, a `when`, and a `variable`.
 The `foreach` is evaluated and for each node in the nodeset that satisfies the `when`, the `variable` is evaluated as the outcome.
 The value is used for parameter substitution to a unique name for a duplicated plan component.